rockerBOO/awesome-neovim/README.md

 - [tjdevries/colorbuddy.nvim](https://github.com/tjdevries/colorbuddy.nvim) - A colorscheme helper for Neovim.
 Written in Lua!
 Quick & Easy Color Schemes 😄
 - [norcalli/nvim-base16.lua](https://github.com/norcalli/nvim-base16.lua) - Programmatic lua library for setting base16 themes in Neovim.
 - [rktjmp/lush.nvim](https://github.com/rktjmp/lush.nvim) - Define Neovim themes as a DSL in lua, with real-time feedback.
+- [sunjon/Shade.nvim](https://github.com/sunjon/Shade.nvim) - Shade is a Neovim plugin that dims your inactive windows, making it easier to see the active window at a glance.

 ### Note Taking